 When a call is made, the originating phone switch sends the caller's number.
 Then, with the caller's number, the callee's service provider is responsible for looking up the caller's subscriber name.

-When it was developed, the world was primarily a realm of Plain Old Telephone Service (POTS) lines, and the caller information was tied to the Central Office switch to which the wires were connected.
-Since there were also relatively few carriers at the time, it was easy to keep track of the caller ID information in one place.
+When Caller ID was developed, the world was primarily a realm of Plain Old Telephone Service (POTS) lines, and the caller information came through the Central Office switch to which the wires were connected.
+Since there were relatively few carriers at the time, it was easy to find Caller ID information and relay it.

-How Is the Caller ID Phone Number Determined?
+How Is the Call ID Phone Number Determined?

 The phone number displayed by caller ID is determined by the calling party.
 For a landline, the displayed number corresponds to the phone number that's registered to the line.
 For a PRI or SIP connection, the phone system can actually control what number gets displayed on a case-by-case basis.

-The caller ID name is determined by the receiving carrier.
+The Caller ID name is retrieved by the receiving carrier.
 The receiving carrier queries a CNAM database to determine the name registered to the provided phone number.